ZakariaHossain56/Data-Structures-and-Algorithms/Sorting Algorithms/Merge Sort/merge_sort.md

 d.
 O(1)<br>
 Answer: a. **O(n)**

 Q2.
-Merge Sort is better suited for:
+Merge Sort is better suited for:<br>
 a.
-Small datasets
+Small datasets<br>
 b.
-Sorting linked lists
+Sorting linked lists<br>
 c.
-Sorting data with a lot of duplicate values
+Sorting data with a lot of duplicate values<br>
 d.
-Both b and c
+Both b and c<br>
 Answer: d. **Both b and c**

 Q3.
-What is the base case for Merge Sort?
+What is the base case for Merge Sort?<br>
 a.
-When the array has a single element or is empty.
+When the array has a single element or is empty.<br>
 b.
-When the pivot is found.
+When the pivot is found.<br>
 c.
-When the array is already sorted.
+When the array is already sorted.<br>
 d.
-None of the above.
+None of the above.<br>
 Answer: a. **When the array has a single element or is empty.**

 Q4.
-Merge Sort performs better than Quick Sort when:
+Merge Sort performs better than Quick Sort when:<br>
 a.
-The dataset is very large and fits in memory.
+The dataset is very large and fits in memory.<br>
 b.
-The dataset is very small.
+The dataset is very small.<br>
 c.
-The dataset is stored as a linked list.
+The dataset is stored as a linked list.<br>
 d.
-The dataset contains unique elements.
+The dataset contains unique elements.<br>
 Answer: c. **The dataset is stored as a linked list.**

 Q5.
-What is the key operation performed in the merge step of Merge Sort?
+What is the key operation performed in the merge step of Merge Sort?<br>
 a.
-Splitting the array into halves.
+Splitting the array into halves.<br>
 b.
-Combining two sorted subarrays into one.
+Combining two sorted subarrays into one.<br>
 c.
-Finding the pivot.
+Finding the pivot.<br>
 d.
-Rearranging the elements in place.
+Rearranging the elements in place.<br>
 Answer: b. **Combining two sorted subarrays into one.**